Bathroom Color Schemes That Work

 Deep tones work best when they are carried across both walls and tiles rather than applied only to painted walls above a tiled dado.
 A bathroom where the tile and wall paint are the same color, or closely related tones, feels much more cohesive and intentional than one with a strong contrast between the two zones.

 Lighting is especially important in a deeply colored bathroom.
 A dark room needs good ambient lighting and ideally a strong vanity light to ensure the space feels welcoming rather than gloomy.
 A backlit mirror or illuminated mirror is almost essential in a deep-toned bathroom to provide the face-level light that the darker surroundings absorb.
+Without that face-level light, the same room that reads cocooning at noon reads gloomy at 7pm.

 The Tonal Single-Color Approach